tcltk/tcl/doc/markdown/InitStubs.md

 3. Link the extension with the Tcl stubs library instead of the standard Tcl library.
 For example, to use the Tcl 9.0 ABI on Unix platforms, the library name is *libtclstub.a*; on Windows platforms, the library name is *tclstub.lib*.

-If the extension also requires the Tk API, it must also call **Tk\_InitStubs** to initialize the Tk stubs interface and link with the Tk stubs libraries.
-See the **Tk\_InitStubs** page for more information.
+If the extension also requires the Tk API, it must also call [Tk\_InitStubs][TkInitStubs] to initialize the Tk stubs interface and link with the Tk stubs libraries.
+See the [Tk\_InitStubs][TkInitStubs] page for more information.

 # Description